ademalagoz/Favorite_Languge/README.md

 # How to Use This Application

-- In the project directory, you can run `npm start` in the terminal.
+- In the project directory, run `npm install` in the terminal.
+- You can run `npm start` in the terminal.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - Type the any Github username to the input area.
 - You can click or touch your ‘Enter’ button.
 - The page will reload when you make changes.
-- If you want to test the app run `npm test` in the terminal.
+- If you want to test the open the test folder and app run `npm test` in search.spec.jsx file.